djplaner/blog/docs/2014/10/02/unintended-consequences-of-technology-in-education/index.md

 ---
+categories:
+- bad
+date: 2014-10-02 14:10:14+10:00
+next:
+  text: '"What do new views of knowledge &#038; thinking have to say about research
+    on teacher learning?"'
+  url: /blog2/2014/10/03/what-do-new-views-of-knowledge-thinking-have-to-say-about-research-on-teacher-learning/
+previous:
+  text: A perspective on why institutional e-learning is so bad
+  url: /blog2/2014/09/22/a-perspective-on-why-institutional-e-learning-is-so-bad/
 title: Unintended consequences of technology in education
-date: 2014-10-02 14:10:14+10:00
-categories: ['bad']
 type: post
 template: blog-post.html
 comments: